Online Stochastic Matching: New Algorithms and Bounds: Preliminaries and technical challenges.

 \subsection{LP rounding technique $\DR{k}$.}

 For the algorithms presented, we first solve the benchmark LP in sub-section \ref{lp:stoch-match} for the input instance to get a fractional solution vector $\ff$.
 We then round $\ff$ to an integral solution $\FF$ using a two step process we call $\DR{k}$.
 The first step is to multiply $\ff$ by $k$.
 The second step is to apply the dependent rounding techniques of Gandhi, Khuller, Parthasarathy, and Srinivasan~\cite{bib:Gandhi} to this new vector.
-In this paper, we will always choose $k$ to be $2$ or $3$.
-This is because a vertex in $V$ may appear more than once, but probably not more than two or three times.
+In this paper, it suffices to consider $k =2$ or $k=3$.

 While dependent rounding is typically applied to values between $0$ and $1$, the useful properties extend naturally to our case in which $k f_e$ may be greater than $1$ for some edge $e$.
 To understand this process, it is easiest to imagine splitting each $k f_e$ into two edges with the integer value $f'_{e} = \floor{k f_e}$ and fractional value $f''_{e} = k f_e - \floor{k f_e}$.
 The former will remain unchanged by the dependent rounding since it is already an integer while the latter will be rounded to $1$ with probability $f''_e$ and $0$ otherwise.
 Our final value $F_e$ would be the sum of those two rounded values.
 The two properties of dependent rounding we use are: \begin{enumerate} \item \textbf{Marginal distribution: } For every edge $e$, let $p_e = k f_e - \floor{k f_e}$.
 Then, $\Pr[F_e = \ceil{k f_e}] = p_e$ and $\Pr[F_e = \floor{k f_e}] = 1 - p_e$. \item \textbf{Degree-preservation: } For any vertex $w \in U \cup V$, let its fractional degree $k f_w$ be $\sum_{e \in \partial(w)} k f_e$ and integral degree be the random variable $F_w = \sum_{e \in \partial(w)} F_e$.
 Then $F_w \in \{\floor{k f_w}, \ceil{k f_w}\}$. \end{enumerate}